Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 Taraka approached, hovered before him.
 “It was not by my bidding that he attacked,” he stated.
 “I feel that he was half crazed from his confinement.”

 Siddhartha shrugged.
-“For a time now, disport your-

-LORD OP LIGHT 153

-selves as you would,” he said.
+“For a time now, disport yourselves as you would,” he said.
 “I would have rest from this task,” and he departed the smaller cavern.

 He returned to the bottom of the well, where he lay down upon his blanket and dozed.